yoyo-holdings/slot_spike/README.md

 `sudo` might be needed if you're on Ubuntu.

-* open http://localhost:3000/slots for the app
+* open http://localhost:3000/login for the app (see Users.pm for some user/pass to use)
 * open http://localhost:3001/#toc for the Swagger editor

 ## Hacking